 Final Thoughts on Travelling Bagan to Mandalay by Boat

-Part transport and part experience, long journeys by boat are a fantastic excuse to stop and relax on a crazy backpacking adventure.
+Part transport, part experience, long boat journeys are a fantastic excuse to stop and relax on a crazy backpacking adventure.
 The early morning is rather painful but you can have a nap and you won’t be missing anything.
 No matter if you are travelling up or downriver, it’s a lovely way to travel.
 Plus, with the ticket including food, it really isn’t bad value so overall, it comes highly recommended.